http://pinterest.com/pin/204069426838137672/ |

 c.)
 Compare theatre to film, television, and books.

 d.)
-Compare theatre to music and visual art as analogous forms.
+Compare theatre to music and visual art as analogous forms.a.)
+Dramatic Action.5.)
+Understand the relationship between audience and performer.

 b.)
 Character.